MatterStore/recipeStore/backend/README.md

 # API Specification

-See *Design Documentation > Backend > API Documentation* on Confluenc for a diagram.
+See *Design Documentation > Backend > API Documentation* on Confluence for a diagram.

 ## Format